Tim Henman: 2001–2004: Career peak

-On the grass at Queen's Club Championship Henman reached the final, where he was defeated in straight sets by Australian Lleyton Hewitt.
+On the grass at Queen's Club Championships Henman reached the final, where he was defeated in straight sets by Australian Lleyton Hewitt.
 Many commentators believed Henman had a chance to win that year's Wimbledon with several top-seeds being defeated early in the tournament.
 Henman came through the first three rounds with ease, winning over Artem Derepasko, Martin Lee, and Sjeng Schalken.
 However, it took five sets to defeat the 22nd American seed Todd Martin in round four.
 In the quarter-finals Henman beat a young Roger Federer in four tough sets, the latter having defeated Henman's longtime nemesis Sampras in the fourth round in the only tour match that Sampras and Federer would ever play.
 In his semi-final Henman met wildcard entrant, Goran Ivanišević where Ivanišević eventually managed to win in five sets in a match that spanned 3 days because of numerous rain delays.
 Henman had come back from losing the first set and played some stunning tennis – including crushing Ivanišević in the third set 6–0 – to take the lead by 2 sets to 1 before rain first stopped play.
 The players returned the following day but Henman couldn't recapture his form from the Friday and lost the fourth set in a tie break.
 Henman had got as close as 2 points from victory but serve was with his opponent and he was not able to hang on.
 Only 5 games into the deciding set, rain fell again and the players were forced to wait it out overnight to finish the epic encounter.
 When the pair finally returned on Sunday, Ivanišević was able to wrap up the final set and dash the English player's dream of reaching a Wimbledon final.

 In August, Henman only reached the second round in the Canada Masters but bounced back and made it to the semi-finals of the Cincinnati Masters.
 There he lost to Gustavo Kuerten in three sets.
 His next tournament was nearly as successful, with Henman reaching the quarter-finals at the RCA Championship.
 Henman lost in the quarter-finals, again to Kuerten in three sets.
 At the US Open he reached the third round; Henman defeated Vacek and Fernando Meligeni, but was upset by Xavier Malisse in five sets.
 Near the end of the season, Henman won the Swiss Indoors, by defeating the previous runner-up Roger Federer in straight sets.